parthshinde1221/PyDart_temp/README.md

 ## Notes

-- The repository is currently demo-oriented and experimental.
+- The repository is currently experimental.
 - The CLI is intentionally minimal.
 - `sequential` is the recommended baseline mode for most users and for routine testing.
 - `async` is also supported and can provide a stronger comparison point, but it may stress the system more at higher workloads.